mz-ir/mazyar/README.md

 * [How to use Scout Filters](https://www.youtube.com/watch?v=zUy_3dTN-1A)
 * [How to setup and use Transfer Filters](https://www.youtube.com/watch?v=By3Q6ayD6Ww)

-## Auto Claim

-When enabled from Settings, script can claim the tickets automatically if you keep a managerzone event page open.

 ## Squad Summary

 * Adds a table to the "Squad Summary" page, displaying player values in groups such as "Top 11 - U23."